ESCAPE ERUPTION WHITE ISLAND VOLCANO & ROTORUA

 White Island Daily Tours

-Daily conducted tour groups of White Island to view the island's steaming crater were allowed up until a deadly eruption occurred in 2019.
+There were daily conducted tour groups of White Island to view the island's steaming crater and allowed up until a deadly eruption occurred in 2019.

 An eruption in December 2019 killed 22 people and 25 were left injured on the island.
 All tourists were on organised adventure tours.
 Before this some 10,000 tourists visited White Island (Whakaari) each year.
 Usually by tour boat.
 I was one such tourist.
-The most dangerous place I have ever been to.
+But I was arriving by a day tour bus.
+White Island is the most dangerous place I have ever been to.
 At the time I was fully aware of this.
 This was in late 2015.
 Before the tour I did my White Island research.
 Tour leaflets were scant on the dangers.
 I discovered steam driven eruptions do occur on occasion with little or no warnings.
 A few miners in 1914 had been killed by a sudden eruption.
 The science agency monitoring the island were reluctant to send personal to check equipment on a frequent basis because of risk.
 Yet tour operations were deemed ok to visit daily.
 Visitor's required to wear a hard hat, carry a gas mask have sturdy enclosed footwear and wear long trousers.

 Walking The Volcano